ninewise/dissertation/introduction/chapter.md

 Early sequencing methods for metagenomics methods were based on (partial) 16S ribosomal RNA sequences [@phylogeny16s].
-These short sequences occur in all prokaryote cells, and contain both highly conservative (rarely mutating) regions and often mutating regions.
+These short sequences occur in all prokaryote cells, and contain both highly conserved (rarely mutating) regions and variable (often mutating) regions.
 The conserved regions can be used as primers (markers) to sequence the 16S rRNA.
 The mutating regions in between the primers can than be used to differentiate between organisms [@primers16s].
-While this makes a powerful tool to identify prokaryote species in a sample and build phylogenetic trees of these organisms, it does not help to assemble complete genomes, nor does this work on eukaryotes.
+While this makes a powerful tool to identify prokaryote species in a sample and build phylogenetic trees of these organisms, it does not help to assemble complete genomes, nor does this work on eukaryotes (though there are other regions usable for subgroups of eukaryotes).
 Furthermore, the short 16S sequence can be subject to horizontal gene transfer, which makes it less reliable as identifying sequence [@horizontal16S].

-The more recent shotgun metagenomics method [@quince], on the other hand, uses non-targeted sequencers yielding randomly located short reads from all genomes in the complete environmental sample.
+The more recent shotgun metagenomics method [@quince], on the other hand, uses non-targeted sequencing yielding randomly located short reads from all genomes in the complete environmental sample.
 Because reads from the complete genome are sequenced, shotgun metagenomics allow not only profiling of the taxonomic composition, but also the functional